thearchitector/just-jobs/README.md

 - Define and run non-async jobs.
 Passing a non-async `@job` function to arq will run properly.
 Non-async jobs can also be defined as either IO-bound or CPU-bound, which changes how the job will be executed to prevent blocking the asyncio event loop.
 - The arq `Context` parameter now works a lot like [FastAPI's `Request`](https://fastapi.tiangolo.com/advanced/using-request-directly/).
 It's no longer a required parameter, but if it exists, it will get set.
 It doesn't have to be named `ctx` either, only have the type `Context`.
 - Specify a single `RedisSettings` within your `WorkerSettings` from which you can create a pool using `Settings.create_pool()`.
-- Run jobs either immediately with the `.now()` function or via normal arq enqueueing.
+- Run jobs either immediately or via normal arq enqueueing.
 - Use non-pickable job arguments and kwargs (supported by the [dill](http://dill.rtfd.io/) library).

 ## Usage